 #2 – Help people say your name correctly with a pronunciation key.

 If you have a difficult-to-pronounce or uncommon name, your email recipients may have no idea how to actually say it.
-Even if you never talk to the person vocally, you can still help them subvocalize the name every time they see your email come across.
+Even if you never talk to the person vocally, you can still help them subvocalize the name every time they see your funny email signature.

 #3 – Elicit a smile by including a humorous, meaningful, or inspirational quote.